jrodewig/wanderahead.github.io/_posts/2025-04-09-southern-seoul-gwinnett-county-serves-up-korean-flavors-food-tour.md

 the Super H Mart can work up an appetite.
 Head to the back of the store near the home goods section for a _myungrang_, the Korean version of a corn dog.
 No corn here, but squid ink, sugar and deep-fried potatoes are optional add-ons for your dog.
-Or get a dog that’s simply filled with mozzarella cheese.
+Or get a dog that's simply filled with mozzarella cheese.

 ### Cafe Rothem